harrywykman/pisticci_farm_project_documentation/pisticci_project_handover_manual.md

 ### Old Post Rd South

 The Old Post Rd South site is the flagship site of the Pisticci Farm Project.
 It consists of indoor and outdoor growing space.
 There are two large old glass greenhouses which have been restored and developed for all sesason production of vegetables.
 The 2015 growing season was used for diverse crop production with a focus on fast growing, high value crops, variety trials and winter greens production.
 In 2016, this site will be used primarily for all season greens production and greenhouse production of tomatoes, peppers, eggplant and cucumbers.

+A map of the bed layout is in the document called "old_post_rd_south_bed_configuration.pdf"

 #### The Outdoor Growing Area